geleto/async-plugin-nunjucks/README.md

 This is Work in Progress and not yet ready

-A plugin for the Nunjucks templating engine that transparently allows templates to work with asynchronous context properties and functions, plugins and filters.
-It fetches data in parallel in a non-blocking manner while ensuring that dependent data wait for their prerequisites to complete.
+A Nunjucks templating engine plugin that seamlessly supports asynchronous context properties and functions.
+It fetches data in parallel in a non-blocking fashion while ensuring that dependent data wait for their prerequisites to complete.

 This approach significantly reduces overall rendering time for templates with multiple asynchronous operations.